-Reason: To ensure that the advertisement does not harm the character and appearance of the streetscene and does not create a distraction to pedestrian or vehicular traffic and therefore cause a hazard to highway safety.
+Reason: To ensure that the advertisement does not create a distraction to pedestrian or vehicular traffic and therefore cause a hazard to highway safety.
 In accordance with the requirements of policy D4 (Advertisements) of the London Borough of Camden Local Plan 2017.